nogipx/data_manage/README.md

 - ✅ Use the code commercially
 - ✅ Modify the code
 - ✅ Distribute the code
-- ✅ Use private
+- ✅ Use in private projects

-With only three requirements:
+Requirements:
 1. Include the original copyright notice
 2. Include the license text
 3. Don't use the author's name for promotion